MinuteManReserve/mmr-core/doc/ssl.md

     * openssl req -new -x509 -nodes -sha1 -days 3650 -key server.pem > server.cert
     (NOTE: you should NOT enter a passphrase)

-2. Configure Ion to use SSL
+2. Configure MMR to use SSL
-    * Stop your current xiond or ionx-Qt
+    * Stop your current mmrd or ionx-Qt
     * Edit the ion.conf and add
       rpcssl=1

-3. Restart Ion to make these changes take effect.
+3. Restart MMR to make these changes take effect.

 4. Optionally you can test SSL functionality using the openssl s_client command
     * openssl s_client -connect localhost:15004